bgruening/galaxytools/workflows/glimmer3/readme.rst

-This is package is a Galaxy workflow for gene prediction using Glimmer3.
+This package is a Galaxy workflow for gene prediction using Glimmer3.

 It uses the Glimmer3 tool (Delcher et al. 2007) trained on a known set of genes to generate gene predictions on a new genome, and then calls EMBOSS